| |

 -

-A pro rata portion of earnings distributed in cash by a
+A pro rata portion of

-corporation to its stockholders.
-In preferred stock,
+stockholders.
+In preferred stock, dividends are usually

-dividends are usually fixed; with common shares,
+fixed; with common shares, dividends may vary with the

-dividends may vary with the fortunes of the company. top
+fortunes of the company. top

 -